As we briefly mentioned in Section 1.2, you can use

 We have provided two approaches to LiveReload.
 The default approach is through

-If you are not concerned about the above issues, we recommend that you use the default approach, otherwise you can set the global option
+If you are not concerned about the above issue, we recommend that you use the default approach, otherwise you can set the global option

 options(blogdown.generator.server = TRUE) to use an alternative approach to LiveReload, which is based on the native support for LiveReload from the static site generator.
 At the moment, this has only been tested against Hugo-based websites.
 It does not work with Jekyll and we were not successful with Hexo, either.

-This alternative approach requires two additional R packages to be installed: processx (Csárdi 2017) and later (Cheng 2018).
+This alternative approach requires an additional R packages to be installed: processx (Csárdi and Chang 2018).
 You may use this approach when you primarily work on plain Markdown posts instead of R Markdown posts, because it can be much faster to preview Markdown posts using the web server of Hugo.
 The web server can be stopped by

 blogdown::stop_server(), and it will always be stopped when the R session is ended, so you can restart your R session if